Organizing Kitchen Counters And The Sink: More Before And After Pictures From The Challenge

 Do You Want To Be Included In The Organizing Kitchen Challenge Hall Of Fame?

-This is the second part of the Organizing Kitchen Challenge Hall of Fame, but there is always room for more!
-(You can click here to see the first part of this challenge's hall of fame.)
+This is the second part of the Organizing Kitchen Challenge Hall of Fame, but I've got more posts to share!
+You can see the third hall of fame for week #1 here.

-If you'd like to get featured for your efforts on this challenge, or for any of the other challenges in the 52 Weeks to an Organized Home Challenge, please submit your pictures, stories, and accomplishments.
+If you'd like to get featured for your efforts on this challenge, or for any of the other challenges in the 52 Week Organized Home Challenge, please submit your pictures, stories, and accomplishments.

 All you have to do is click this link to enter the Creative Storage Solutions and Home Organization Hall of Fame, write your story, enter your pictures, or share your blog post and I'll make sure you're included!